 First 6-Week Safe Starts:

 - Often this is when you’re “cleared” for exercise from your OB.
 BUT be sure to utilize gradual return to loading and impact while monitoring your response.

 - Strength is typically easier to return to than high impact cardio such as running postpartum.
 This is due to a single, controlled pelvic floor muscle contraction vs repetitive contractions.

 What Can I Do If I Do Have DR that doesn’t self resolve?

 If you have a persistent diastasis, there are a few things to consider when it comes to recovery.
 First, every single mom’s journey will be different.
-The extent of your DR will likely vary based on previous exercise history.
-It is also influenced by number of children, vaginal vs cesarean birth, and many other factors.
+The extent of your DR will likely vary based on your previous exercise history.
+It is also influenced by a number of children, vaginal vs cesarean birth, and many other factors.
 To resolve your DR and return to your goals, it’s often beneficial to work alongside a specialist who can tailor your program to match your exact needs.
 This is especially true if your goals include returning to skills typical in CrossFit or functional fitness.
-For example overhead movements, pull-ups, handstand push ups, toes to bar, and several other movements require more strategic progressions
+For example, overhead movements, pull-ups, handstand push-ups, toes to bar, and several other movements require more strategic progressions